avalon60/OraTAPI/README.md

 Example export:
 ```
-$ ./bin/profile_mgr.sh --export logger /tmp/logger-profile.zip
+$ profile_mgr --export logger /tmp/logger-profile.zip
 Exported profile 'logger' to /tmp/logger-profile.zip
 ```

 Example import:
 ```
-$ ./bin/profile_mgr.sh --import-profile /tmp/logger-profile.zip --purpose "Client A reporting profile"
+$ profile_mgr --import-profile /tmp/logger-profile.zip --purpose "Client A reporting profile"
 Imported profile 'logger' from /tmp/logger-profile.zip
 Activate profile 'logger'? [y/N]:
 ```

 ---
 ### In-situ upgrades
-The ability to perform in-situ upgrades is introduced with OraTAPI 1.4.24.
-This provides a much simpler and more convenient method of applying updates to your installation.
+The `update_ora_tapi` command belongs to the legacy extracted-install model, where OraTAPI updates a writable installation tree in place.
+It is not the preferred upgrade mechanism for wheel or PyPI installations.

+For wheel-first installs, upgrade with `pip install --upgrade oratapi`.

-To perform an update, the `update_ora_tapi` command is introduced.
-This command resides in the `bin` directory, below the root folder of where OraTAPI is installed.
-You can run this command in two ways.
-If you have a tarball of an OraTAPI release, you can point the command at the tarball, and it will prompt for confirmation, before updating OraTAPI.
+`update_ora_tapi` remains relevant only if you are still using an extracted install tree.
+In that legacy mode you can run it in two ways.
+If you have a tarball of an OraTAPI release, you can point the command at the tarball, and it will prompt for confirmation before updating OraTAPI.

 Example:
 ```
-$ bin/update_ora_tapi.sh -t ../oratapi-1.4.25.tar.gz
+$ update_ora_tapi -t ../oratapi-1.4.25.tar.gz
 update_ora_tapi.py: OraTAPI upgrade utility version: 1.4.24
 OraTAPI upgrade started...
 Current OraTAPI version: 1.4.24